orbirpinar/exchange-api/Readme.md

 ### To See OpenAPI Docs

 - Run the project
-- Open any browser hit the below url
+- Open any browser and hit the below url
 - http://localhost:8080/swagger-ui/index.html
 - All necessary information is given in openapi-docs